zeeshank1/java8-key-concepts/README.md

 ## Project Structure

-The repository is organized into different folders, each focusing on a specific Java 8 feature like Lambda Expressions, Stream API, and more.
+The repository is organized into different folders, each focusing on a specific Java 8 feature like Lambda Expressions, Stream API, and more topics.

 ## Getting Started